rockerbox/slate/source/index.md

 - collect information about on-site and off-site activity
 - classify and understand how these behaviors influence each other
 - target ads based on these different classifications

+## Important Terms

+These are standard terms that are used when referring to different components within crusher.
+They allow us to use common language when thinking about how different pieces of crusher are related to on another.

+### Event

+An event is an atomic unit of interaction on an advertisers website.
+Currently this is limited to page views and conversions but may expand in the future to include javascript triggered events such as expanding images, scrolling, etc.

+### Action

+An action is a group of events that are all related to the same functionality.
+For instance, an action may be used to describe all landing pages, even though the individual url for each landing page is different.

+### Funnel

+A funnel is a group of actions that occur (often sequentially) that is used to predict a goal.
+For instance, a user that visits a landing page, a product page and converts would represent a funnel.

+# Authentication

 ## Authorization